 Remove carrots from the pot of hot water with either a slotted spoon or drain them in a colander in the sink.
 It’s important that you remove as much of the water as you can from the surface of the carrots so they are not soggy when served.

-A little drizzle of oil or melted butter and a sprinkle of salt work wonders to bring out their natural flavor.
+• A drizzle of oil or melted butter and a sprinkle of salt works wonders to bring out their natural flavor.

-You can also add any one of these sweeteners to boiled carrots just before serving: pure maple syrup, honey, brown sugar, and coconut sugar.
+• Add sweeteners such as pure maple syrup, honey, brown sugar, and coconut sugar.

-Many different ground spices also pair wonderfully with boiled carrots: cinnamon, nutmeg, cumin, paprika, and coriander.
+• Ground spices also go great with boiled carrots like cinnamon, nutmeg, cumin, paprika, and coriander.

 • To Prep Ahead: Slice and peel carrots and store in the refrigerator for up to 3 days.